dmh247365/node_jsnad/README.md

 ...
 ```

-However all is not what it seems, if we assign anything to `module.exports` then `exports` is no log a reference to it, think of it as it loses its powers, ie:
+However all is not what it seems, if we assign anything to `module.exports` then `exports` is no longer a reference to it, think of it as it loses its powers, ie:

 ```js
 // file3.js

 module.exports = {a: 'A'};
 exports.b = 'B';

 console.log(exports === module.exports);
 console.log(module)
 ```